keanedawg/My_website/README.md

 # cams-website

-This is my personal website.
+This is my personal website

 You can see it runnning [here](https://cameronjfife.com)